Veridise/veridise-docs/saas/guide/concepts/organizations.md

 ### Identity

-- `name`: The organization name.
+- **Organization name**: The name of the organization.

 ### Limits

-- `user_limit` (optional): The maximum number of users allowed in the organization (support users may not count toward this limit).
+- **User limit** (optional): The maximum number of users allowed in the organization (support users may not count toward this limit).

-For managing members and invitations, see [User Management](/saas/guide/pages/organization_settings/user_management).
+### Members and access

+The organization model captures who can access the organization and what role they have (e.g., auditor vs. developer).
+Members can be active or pending (invited but not yet onboarded).

+See:
+- [Organizations](/saas/guide/pages/organizations) to select or switch your active organization.
+- [Account Settings](/saas/guide/pages/account_settings/organizations) to view your organizations and roles.
+- [User Management](/saas/guide/pages/organization_settings/user_management) to invite new members.

 ### Shared tool configuration